WeblateOrg/weblate/docs/formats.rst

 Translations marked for review
 ++++++++++++++++++++++++++++++

+.. versionchanged:: 2.18

+    Since version 2.18 Weblate differentiates approved and fuzzy states, so it should work as expected with Xliff.
+You still might apply note below in cases where you don't want to use review process in Weblate.

 If the translation unit doesn't have ``approved="yes"`` it will be imported into Weblate as needing review (which matches XLIFF specification).